owlet42/kubeflow-docs/docs/user-guide/training-pytorchjob.rst

 Create a PyTorch training job
 -----------------------------

-You can create a training job by defining a ``PyTorchJob`` config file.
+You can create a training job by defining a ``PyTorchJob`` configuration file.
 See the manifests for the distributed NLP example.
-You may change the config file based on your requirements.
+You may change the configuration file based on your requirements.

-You just choose one of the below YAML file to apply according to your environment.
-If you just have **CPU** environment, follow the YAML file to deploy the ``PyTorchJob`` resource with **CPU** to start training.
-If you have **GPU** environment, you can follow the another YAML file to deploy the ``PyTorchJob`` resource with **GPU** to start training.
+You just choose one of the below YAML files to apply according to your environment.
+If you just have *CPU* environment, follow the YAML file to deploy the ``PyTorchJob`` resource with *CPU* to start training.
+If you have *GPU* environment, you follow the other YAML file to deploy the ``PyTorchJob`` resource with *GPU* to start training.

 .. code-block:: shell